nsidc/usaon-benefit-tool/doc/tutorial/edit-app-markdown.md

 Markdown exists in two places for this app:

-1. In the documentation: This documetation is separate from the Benefit Tool application, mainly for use by developers and project managers.
+1. In the documentation: This documentation is separate from the Benefit Tool application, mainly for use by developers and project managers.
    * Lives in
      [the `doc/` directory](https://github.com/nsidc/usaon-benefit-tool/tree/main/doc).